landlock-lsm/workshop-imagemagick/README.md

 we'll restrict the `convert` tool's access rights before it can get exploited by opening a malicious file, and then mitigate the impact of such vulnerability.

-See the slides dedicated to this [Landlock workshop](https://landlock.io/talks/2024-01-22_landlock-workshop.pdf).

 ## Install tools

 For this workshop, we will use Vagrant to set up a dedicated virtual machine (VM).